 Residual income will be mostly made through an actual business.

-Some examples of residual income are: royalties, ad income, e-comm sales, digital product sales, affiliate commissions.
+Some examples of residual income are royalties, ad income, e-comm sales, digital product sales, and affiliate commissions.

 But if you want full control and diversification, there’s one more type of income to open up layer four.